hendriklammers/batch-post/readme.md

 # batch-post

-> Send data to an API in batch
+> Post an array of objects to an API

 ## Install